BitcoinDesign/Guide/guide/designing-products/personal-finance.md

 For recurring payments, some of these mechanisms let businesses regularly deduct money from accounts without customers approving each transaction.

 Bitcoin is different since the sender must initiate all transactions, meaning that automated deductions might not be possible—at least when the wallet is non-custodial.
 Lightning wallets, which are always online, could solve this by allowing more complex interactions between senders and recipients.

-The amounts involved in these transactions are higher and therefore require better security.
-While you can carry cash hand it to anyone directly, monthly expenses are typically done indirectly via transfers between both parties' banks.
-A manual payment might require you to log into your banks' website via username and password, along with a second security mechanism like [two-factor authentication](https://en.wikipedia.org/wiki/Help:Two-factor_authentication){:target="_blank"}.

 {% include picture.html
    image = "/assets/images/guide/designing-products/personal-finance/monthly-budget-wallet-setup.jpg"